-In this article of our winter travel series, we invited our fellow blogger Carla Vianna of Travel By Carla Vianna to present the best things to do in New York City in Winter.
+In this article of our winter travel series, we partnered with our fellow blogger Carla Vianna of Travel By Carla Vianna to present some of the most fun things to do in NYC in Winter.
 We are completely convinced, what about you?

 New York’s ornate holiday displays are reason alone to visit NYC in the winter months.
 Cozy afternoons in West Village cafes and snowy walks in Central Park are an added bonus.

 The good thing about visiting NYC in the winter is that there’s no need to stay outside if the temperatures drop.
-While there are plenty of exciting outdoor things to do in NYC in the winter, there’s a myriad of indoor experiences like museums and restaurants that offer a warm retreat from the cold.
+While there are plenty of exciting outdoor things to do in NYC in the winter, many indoor experiences like museums and restaurants offer a warm retreat from the cold.

 Why Visit NYC In The Winter

 It’s no secret that New York is one of the most exciting seasonal destinations to visit in the U.S. Each season is prominently defined and equally celebrated throughout the city, whether it be with pumpkin displays in the fall or a line of ice cream trucks in the summer.
-You may be asking yourself, then, “Why should I brave the cold and visit in the winter?”
+You may ask yourself, “Why should I brave the cold and visit in the winter?”

 Imagine this: Start your morning with a snowy horse-drawn carriage ride in Central Park, and spend the rest of the day ice skating with hot chocolate in hand.
 At night, head to one of the many European-like winter markets across the city, snap a photo of the giant Christmas tree in the park, and enjoy the sparkling holiday lights all around you.

 Are you beginning to paint a picture of what NYC looks like in the winter?
 It’s like living in a Hallmark movie!